ProvableHQ/welcome/documentation/testnet/getting_started/00_overview.md

 ---
 id: overview
-title: Testnet I.
+title: Testnet III.
 sidebar_label: Overview
 ---

 :::note
-Aleo Testnet I is **not** ready for production use and will undergo thorough audit and testing before reaching production.
+Aleo Testnet III is **not** ready for production use and will undergo thorough audit and testing before reaching production.
-Aleo Testnet I is a trusted testnet - subsequent testnets will undergo a trusted setup process.
+Aleo Testnet III is a trusted testnet - subsequent testnets will undergo a trusted setup process.
 :::

-**Aleo Testnet I** is an experimental network for developers to begin building and testing applications on Aleo.
+**Aleo Testnet III** is an experimental network for developers to begin building and testing applications on Aleo.
 Testnet I is used by the core team for designing and evaluating new circuits, planning and staging network upgrades, and running experimental features for inclusion on mainnet.

 ## The Network

-To connect to the network, the following is a list of Aleo Testnet I bootnodes.
+To connect to the network, the following is a list of Aleo Testnet III bootnodes.

 #### Americas